Yufanggg/Yufanggg/README.md

 <!-- bio and stats -->
- ### Hi, I'm Yufang!
+ ### 👋 Hi, I'm Yufang!

 ## About me

-I am current the final-year PhD candidate in Cognitive Science.
-My research topic is language production.
+- 😄 Neuroscientist & Statistician
+- 🧑‍🔬 I am passionate about using advanced statistics to answer real-life research questions.
+- 💻 I am using R, Python, SQL and PowerBI.
+- 📫 You can reach me via alisawang2017@gmail.com.